michaellrowley/Selino/README.md

 cmake src -DSOL_PATH="../../sol2/" -DBOOST_INCLUDE_DIR="../../boost_1_8x/include/"
 make
 ```
-Of course, you'll need to replace the include paths with your own, and on some platforms there will be no need to specify the boost library include path at all (as long as the ``libboost-dev`` package is installed).
+You'll need to replace the include paths with your own, and on some platforms there will be no need to specify the boost library include path at all (as long as the ``libboost-dev`` package is installed).

+***Note:*** We run cmake twice to remediate a slight Lua include bug within the CMake file, where the first run fails to create proper linking commands and the second - presumably thanks to the CMake cache file - is able to satisfy that requirement.

 </details>